eavi12/AD_lab/README.md

 <img src="https://github.com/eavi12/AD_lab/assets/58631054/b413b75f-d9f7-4a47-9e2b-34e0ec28386b" height="80%" width="80%" alt="Disk Sanitization Steps"/> <br/>

 <h2>Conclusion:</h2> <br/>
 In conclusion we installed and configured a Windows Server 2019 as our Domain Controller and AD DS with a FQDN of mydomain.com.
 We set up the Domain Controller to have two NIC's one for public internet access and one for internal network access.
 Next we configured the RAS/NAT to allow remote access and network address translation on the server.
 Next we configured the DC server for DHCP with IP range of 172.16.0.100-200 with a NetMask of /24 and loopback DNS for the DC as it is acting as its own DNS server as well.
 We ran a powershell script to generate random users for the DC.
 Lastly we install and configured Windows 10 VM as the client for the DC.
-Now we are able to login to the Windows 10 VM as one of the newly created users and be a part of mydomain.com
+Now we are able to login to the Windows 10 VM as one of the newly created users access mydomain.com to have access to the environment and its resources.
 </p>